Hepeviridae

 Hepeviridae is a family of viruses.
 Human, pig, wild boar, sheep, cow, camel, monkey, some rodents, bats and chickens serve as natural hosts.
-There are two genera in the family.
+There are two subfamilies with five genera in the family.
 Diseases associated with this family include: hepatitis; high mortality rate during pregnancy; and avian hepatitis E virus is the cause of hepatitis-splenomegaly (HS) syndrome among chickens.